BenPyton/ProceduralDungeon/Getting-Started/Creating-Rooms.md

 ![](../Images/SelectDungeonRoomMode.gif)

-If your level is not already reparented to the `RoomLevel` script blueprint (most likely the case), the editor mode will propose you to reparent it with a button.\
+If your level is not already reparented to the `Room Level` script blueprint (most likely the case), the editor mode will propose you to reparent it with a button.\
-Click on it, and now you should have a `Data` field where you have to choose your newly created `RoomData` asset above.
+Click on it, and now you should have a `Data` field where you have to choose your newly created `Room Data` asset above.

 The details of the asset will show up below the level's `Data` field.\
 To complete the mandatory settings, you have to set the data's `Level` field to your current level (if not the case an error message is displayed).

 ![](../Images/RoomBasicSetup.gif)

-Now you can design your room as you want, and update the `RoomData` accordingly with the help of the tools described below.
+Now you can design your room as you want, and update the `Room Data` accordingly with the help of the tools described below.

 # Editor Tools